Ranking #1 during a rebuilding year: coaching UCLA mock trial

 Other Drills/Techniques Used:

-The team went from asking for feedback to anticipating it.
-From taking direction to leading each other.
-That’s what growth looks like in a mock trial season.
-That’s how you turn a rebuilding year into a run for the national title.
+That’s what growth looks like over a mock trial season.
+That’s how a rebuilding year turns into a run at the national title.

 In Hebrew, we say Dayenu.
 “It would have been enough.”

-But this team pushed further.
+This team pushed further.